06 One on One

 Your Invitation

 You might say to the prospective speaker.
-"I'd like to offer to empathically listen to your for an hour. "
+"I'd like to offer to empathically listen to you for an hour. "

 "I'm taking a course and this is one of our exercises.
 Would you help me out?"